felixbrucker/windows-miner/claymore-eth/Readme!!!.txt

 	For example, if you have two cards, you can change their order by adding "-gmap 10".
 Another example, reverse order for six cards: "-gmap 543210".
 	This option is also useful if you want to exclude some GPUs from the list.
 For example, if you have four cards, you can exclude first GPU from fan/temperature list with "-gmap 123".

+-altnum	alternative GPU indexing.
+This option does not change GPU order, but just changes GPU indexes that miner displays, it can be useful in some cases.
+Possible values are:
+	0: default GPU indexing.
+For example, if you specify "-di 05" to select first and last GPUs of six GPUs installed, miner will display these two selected cards as "GPU0" and "GPU1".
+	1: same as "0", but start indexes from one instead of zero.
+For example, if you specify "-di 05" to select first and last GPUs of six GPUs installed, miner will display these two selected cards as "GPU1" and "GPU2".
+	2: alternative GPU indexing.
+For example, if you specify "-di 05" to select first and last GPUs of six GPUs installed, miner will display these two selected cards as "GPU0" and "GPU5".
+	3: same as "2", but start indexes from one instead of zero.
+For example, if you specify "-di 05" to select first and last GPUs of six GPUs installed, miner will display these two selected cards as "GPU1" and "GPU6".
+	Default value is "0".

 CONFIGURATION FILE